GianBarritta/ProyectoWeb/README.md

-# ProyectoWeb
+# Project Web 🚀

-Project with Python and Django
+_Website to manage orders, this application is made in order to practice with the Django framework.